10up/composer-scan/README.md

 ## Requirements

-Supports most major python versions since 2.7
+Supports most major python versions since 2.7, see `tox.ini` for tested versions

 Required python packages (will automatically be installed by setup.py)